 Facebook is a Flipping Pest.

-For that worth I’ve been getting book three ready—formatting; designing a cover; things like that—but that’s hardly scintillating news and the fact it’s taking longer than hoped is hardly helping my social-media-update cause.
+For that worth, I’ve been getting book three ready—formatting; designing a cover; things like that—but that’s hardly scintillating news; and the fact it’s taking longer than hoped is hardly helping the social-media-update cause.

-But what to post?
+But what exactly?

 Even at the best of times a writer has little to write about when it comes to the regular updating social media craves.
 What’s an author of, say, horror realistically got beyond they’ve been working on a particularly gruesome murder scene for the last week?

 Ignoring the fact things can change drastically from draught to draught, anything else they have is really nothing more than repeating their week’s work; not only a bit tedious, there’s also not too much longevity in ‘why I chose a red door for the dark cupboard and a rubber-handled claw hammer for the gory deed’.

 Important to realise is how social media works; for those purposes the focus is on Facebook considering reports consistently name it as site No 1.